Toronto propane explosion: Aftermath

 Highway 401 was closed due to its proximity to the explosion.

 Due to its proximity to the site, Highway 401 was shut down from Highway 404 to Highway 400, and the local Yorkdale Mall was closed for part of the day.
 Toronto Transit Commission routes and the York Region Transit Viva Orange route were affected as a result of evacuation zone.
 Bus routes were diverted and a section of the Yonge-University-Spadina subway line between Downsview Station and Lawrence West Station was shut down for part of the day.
 GO Transit services to Yorkdale Bus Terminal were also suspended.

-About 15 hours after the first explosions, some residents were given the go-ahead to return to their homes.
+About 15 hours after the first explosions, some residents were allowed to return to their homes.
 However, many people returning to their homes were stopped at police checkpoints and turned back, or not permitted to take their vehicles into the immediate area.
 Approximately 100 of the 12,000 evacuated homes were left uninhabitable.
 On August 11, almost all residents who had to be evacuated were allowed back, though about 35 families had to wait while tests by health officials were conducted over concerns about airborne asbestos.

 As a result of the explosion, Toronto officials planned to review all industrial areas that could pose a potential threat to residential neighbourhoods to prevent similar situations.
 As part of its investigation, TSSA officials and the Ontario Fire Marshal reviewed past inspections of the facility to determine the cause of the explosions.

 The explosion caused damage to one of Toronto's oldest Jewish cemeteries, the Mount Sinai Memorial Park.
 The cemetery is over 100 years old and has more than 11,000 graves, of which at least 20 were damaged.

 Various residents were angered because the municipal government allowed Sunrise to build a propane facility in a residential area.
 Some residents claimed the community was not consulted or notified about the facility when it was being built.
 However, Shelley Carroll, Toronto's acting deputy mayor, suggested that the facility had been zoned before many of the homes were built.